-- if the work is required by the most urgent public needs; - to prevent the consequences caused by force majeure, an unexpected event or other exceptional circumstances that adversely affect or may affect the normal course of business activities in the company; and - for the completion of urgent, unexpected work within a specified period of time.
+- if the work is required by the most urgent public needs; - to prevent the consequences caused by force majeure, an unexpected event or other exceptional circumstances that adversely affect or may affect the normal course of business activities in the company; - for the completion of urgent, unexpected work within a specified period of time.

-In cases where the consent of employee for the overtime work is not required, the employer should ask for permission from the State Labor Inspection if overtime work continues for more than six consecutive days, unless it is envisaged that the repeated necessity for the similar work will not occur.
+In cases where the consent of employee for the overtime work is not required, the employer should ask for permission from the State Labor Inspection if overtime work continues for more than six consecutive days, unless it is envisaged that the repeated necessity for the similar work will not occur.50

-In all cases, the overtime work shall not exceed eight hours in average during the period of seven days, which must be calculated in a period not exceeding four months.
+In all cases, the overtime work shall not exceed 144 hours during the period of four months.